DomWilliams0/name-needed/.planning/backlog.md

 * fix overlapping in-world display strings e.g. collision resolution
 * KindComponent should specify plural for stacked labels
 * in addition to currency activity, display the dse/decision that explains it
+* bug: can't select treetop blocks?

 ## Entity behaviour
 * ai incentive to choose the same action as last tick
 * (sub)activities take an amount of ticks to complete
 * be able to block subactivities for a number of ticks, show progress bar up until end tick - work items?
 * food/drink vessels and wastage
-* define ai in definitions with a collection of "features"/tags/capabilities rather than raw DSEs/behaviours
+* define ai in definitions with a collection of "features"/tags/capabilities rather than raw DSEs/behaviours and current "species"
 * if only have 2 hands but have a very high priority to carry something, they can jam it somewhere (armpit or somewhere) and carry more capacity at a slow speed/high risk of falling/tripping/dropping
 * if new activity fails immediately on the first tick, they stand there stupidly doing nothing until the next system tick - can this schedule an activity update next tick for them?
 * revamp hauling to add different methods